ClementNerma/WesyerJS/README.md

- description     | true      | The description of your project author          | true      | The author of the project license         | true      | The license of the project verbose         | false     | Choose if WesyerJS has to say you all about errors - That can be interesting for development server port     | false     | If you choose to create a local server to test your pages, the port to use root file       | false     | The file to deliver to client when he request server for the root page (/) encoding        | false     | The encoding of all files in your project server encoding | false     | The file encoding for the server's pages server verbose  | false     | Set the server verbose
+ description     | true      | The description of your project author          | true      | The author of the project license         | true      | The license of the project verbose         | false     | Choose if WesyerJS has to say you all about errors (development) server port     | false     | If you choose to create a local server to test your pages, the port to use root file       | false     | The file to deliver to the client when he asks for the root page (/) encoding        | false     | The encoding of all files in your project server encoding | false     | The file encoding for the server's pages server verbose  | false     | Make the server verbose

 **NOTE :** Hold ```Return``` (or ```Entrée```) key will set the default value to the asked property (this value is written in green)